mmistakes/minimal-mistakes/_posts/2021-09-23-event-streaming-with-pulsar-and-scala.md

     sensorEvent,
     eventTime = Some(EventTime(sensorEvent.eventTime)))

-  eventProducer.sendAsync(message) // user the async method to sent the message }
+  eventProducer.sendAsync(message) // use the async method to sent the message }
 ```
 There are a few things to note here.
 We create our producer by providing the necessary configuration - both producers and consumers are highly configurable and we can configure based on what makes sense for our use case.
-Here we provide the topic name, a name for our producer, we enable batching and say to the producer to block if the queue is full.
+Here we provide the topic name, a name for our producer, we enable batching and tell the producer to block if the queue is full.
-By enabling batching, pulsar is going to use an internal queue to keep messages (default value is 1000) and send them over to the brokers as a batch after the queue gets full.
+By enabling batching, Pulsar is going to use an internal queue to keep messages (default value is 1000) and send them over to the brokers as a batch after the queue gets full.
 As you can see on the sample code we are using the `.sendAsync()` method to send the messages to Pulsar.
 This will send the message without waiting for an acknowledgement and since we buffer messages to the queue this can overwhelm the client.
 Using the option `blockIfQueueFull` applies backpressure and informs the producer to wait before sending more messages.
-Finally are create the message to send.
+Finally we create the message to send.
 Here we specify the `sensorId` as the key of the message, the value of `sensorEvent` and we also provide the `eventTime` i.e the time the event was produced.

 At this point we have our producer in place to start sending messages to Pulsar.
 A complete implementation can be found [here](https://github.com/polyzos/pulsar-scala-streams/blob/main/src/main/scala/io/ipolyzos/producers/SensorEventProducer.scala)